natalieparde/website/_includes/section__team.md

 ### Graduate

 If you're a current or admitted UIC graduate student, or if you have already submitted your application to UIC's PhD program, feel free to fill out the following form: [https://forms.gle/NtFCvHXvi8gH7Y2h6](https://forms.gle/NtFCvHXvi8gH7Y2h6) and send me an email to let me know you've filled it out.
 I review responses regularly, and will contact you for more information if I have a role that matches your interests.
-I'm always looking for creative, self-motivated researchers to join my team, but availability of certain positions may be restricted depending on lab capacity or funding needs.
+I'm always looking for creative, self-motivated researchers to join my team, but availability of certain positions may be restricted depending on lab capacity or funding needs.  **Unfortunately, I do not have funding for MS students.**

-&nbsp;

-**I do not currently have any open, funded positions for Spring 2025.**  If/when additional funded positions become available, I will post the application here.

 &nbsp;